 - Letters of recommendation: Towards the end of your internship, ask your supervisor for a letter of recommendation on company letterhead.
 This is a normal request, so it’s likely that your supervisor will know what to do.
 After, be sure to write a thank-you note.
 Additionally, if you’ve followed our networking tips, you likely have other contacts who will be happy to give you a recommendation.
 Consider asking your team leader or any department heads with whom you’ve worked to write letters for you, too.

-- Correspondence: Letters of reference or recommendation, thank-you notes from your employer or clients, as well as positive final evaluation forms can go in your portfolio.
-Your Career Center or professors might also have relevant letters or correspondence that promote you as an outstanding student.
-If you’ve written an excellent paper on some aspect of your internship, which earned you a top grade, include that, too.
+- Other complimentary documents: Effusive thank-you notes from your employer or clients, as well as positive final evaluation forms, can also go in your portfolio.
+Your career center or professors might also have relevant letters or pieces of correspondence that promote you as an outstanding student.
+If you received credit for your internship, you might have written a paper on the experience; if you earned a top grade, include that, too.

-- Online exhibits: If your internship included lots of online or IT work rather than paper assignments, you might want to develop a document listing URLs or print out hard copies of the materials.
+- Online samples: If your internship included lots of online or IT work, you might want to develop a document listing URLs or print out hard copies of the materials.
 You could also put a presentation of your work on a USB drive.